kd2flz/cci-kiosk/README.sync-conflict-20200401-103137-HBBU23F.md

     - I will continue testing Peppermint, but luckily Ice SSB is available via a .deb file in other Debian based distributions from Launchpad https://launchpad.net/~peppermintos/+archive/ubuntu/p10-release/+files/ice_6.0.6_all.deb

 - Kubuntu
-    - KDE Plasma is a great desktop environment, and offers a large amount of flexibility.
-In addition, it has built in kiosk configurations. https://techbase.kde.org/Projects/Plasma/Kiosk
-    - Positives: KDE is a sleek and light desktop environment.
-In addition, the support and assurance offered by Ubuntu is hard to match for an enterprise setting
-    - Negatives: The very customizability which makes KDE so flexible also poses some risks in this situation.
-For this particular application, I want to make sure there are no hidden settings the user can access.

-- Zorin OS Lite
-    - Zorin OS is a world class operating system, and their relatively new Lite operating offers the polish of Zorin's flagship Ultimate Edition with a light-weight XFCE desktop.
-    - Positives: Zorin is based on Ubuntu, offering all of the software in the Ubuntu Repos.
-It also offers on a slower release schedule, offering longer-term support
-    - Negatives: The XFCE desktop environment poses the same problems as Peppermint's desktop with regards to locking it down.
-There is theoritically a way to lock down XFCE, but I never got it to work.

-- Build from Scratch
-     - While researching options for this project, I came accross Alan D. Moore's blog on building a Kiosk.
-While this blog is dated (it's from 2011 with updates in 2012), the software it references is

 ## Distribution/ Installation